• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-homemade sprouted ragi powder placed in a white bowl
+homemade ragi powder in a glass jar

 About Ragi Flour

-Ragi or finger millet is very nutritious and it is always said that the nutrition doubles up when any millet or bean is sprouted.
+Ragi or Finger Millet is very nutritious and it is always said that the nutrition doubles up when any millet or bean is sprouted.
 I agree it takes time and effort to make homemade flours but I tell you, after making I am sure you will feel content, happy and will never look back at store bought flour.

 Ragi is an easily digestible millet hence it is first started solids for babies.
 Ragi is very good especially for kids and elders and no wonder its the first grain introduced to babies.
+Preparing ragi flour at home ensures it's pure, fresh, and free from preservatives or additives.

 Ragi Powder Video